NamesMT/sencrypt/README.md

 const {
-  encrypt, // Encrypts plaintext into ciphertext, secured with a hash key created from the given salt, partition and id. decrypt // Decrypts a ciphertext that was secured with a hash key created from the given salt, partition and id, back into plaintext.
+  encrypt, // Encrypts plaintext into ciphertext, secured with a hash key created from the given salt, partition and id. encryptStore, // ^^^ but also stores the ciphertext into the storage. decrypt, // Decrypts a ciphertext that was secured with a hash key created from the given salt, partition and id, back into plaintext. decryptStored, // ^^^ but the ciphertext is retrieved from the storage. decryptStoredFlash, // ^^^ and the ciphertext is deleted from the storage after decryption.
 } = new SEncrypt(new MemoryStorage(), demoHash, new AesGcmEncrypter()) // You could pass in any hashing and encryption algorithm.

 const encrypted = await encrypt('salt', 'partition', 'id', 'plaintext') // encrypted string of 'plaintext' const decrypted = await decrypt('salt', 'partition', 'id', encrypted) // returns 'plaintext'

+const storedEncrypted = await encryptStore('salt', 'partition', 'id', 'plaintext') // encrypted string of 'plaintext' const storedDecrypted = await decryptStored('salt', 'partition', 'id') // returns 'plaintext' const storedDecryptedFlash = await decryptStoredFlash('salt', 'partition', 'id') // returns 'plaintext'

+const storedDecrypted_error = await decryptStored('salt', 'partition', 'id') // Should throw an error because the ciphertext is not found.
 ```

 ## Roadmap